textpattern/textpattern.github.io/tags/tag-basics/conditional-tags.md

 ## Displaying category lists

 When you show visitors an article, you can opt to make the categories to which it belongs hyperlink-able.
-If a visitor clicks one of these links, they are taken to a category list showing other articles in the same category.
+If a visitor selects one of these links, they are taken to a category list showing other articles in the same category.
 Textpattern automatically switches from *individual article* mode to *list* mode; the magic behind how the content changes on-screen is fairly simple with containers and conditionals.

 On your default article page you might see something like this: